• Skip to primary navigation

 The BEST EVER Pumpkin Chili from One Lovely Life

 PALEO?
 TRY THIS!
 This is healthy pumpkin chili recipe is a SUPER adaptable recipe and can fit almost any dietary restrictions.
-If you’d like to adapt it to be a paleo pumpkin chili recipe, just skip the beans and add an extra bell pepper and another 1/2 lb. ground beef or turkey.
+If you’d like to adapt it to be a whole30 or paleo pumpkin chili recipe, just skip the beans and add an extra bell pepper and another 1/2 lb. ground beef or turkey.

 CAN I MAKE PUMPKIN CHILI IN A SLOW COOKER?
 YES!
 That’s another reason it’s so great.
-You can choose to brown your beef and drain the fat before adding it to the crock (no need to cook any other ingredients), or if you’re using lean meat, you can toss it in raw.
+You can choose to brown your beef in a skillet and drain the fat before adding it to the crock (no need to cook any other ingredients), or if you’re using lean meat, you can toss it in raw.
 Just give everything a good stir and set to cook 2-3 hours on HIGH or 4-5 hours on low.
 I love this slow cooker because it has an automatic warming function (switches to warm when it’s done cooking) and is so easy to program.

 ANY TIPS FOR TOPPINGS?
 Absolutely.
 While the traditional cheese and sour cream might be your faves, I love using diced avocado or a dollop of this avocado ranch (paleo or vegan!) on top of my pumpkin chili for a great dairy-free option.
+Try serving it with gluten-free corn bread or our baked tortilla chips!

 The BEST EVER Pumpkin Chili